thetrung/tezallet/README.md

 After all broken mess, finally, we can pack all we need into this single file.
 Try running it as :

         npm run test

+- Install deps on any import :

+        npm i ed25519-hd-key @taquito/taquito @taquito/signer @taquito/utils bip39

 ### BUILD TEZOS WALLET APP FLOW
 - Overview process :

         mnemonic > seed > derive by index > b58cencode > create signer > ready to use.

-- Details of the flow to build your own wallet app on Tezos is like :
+#### - Details of the flow to build your own wallet app on Tezos is like :

 - Use `bip39` to generate mnemonic words